 You may need a root canal if you have a severe toothache, usually accompanied by swelling in the jaw around the tooth.
 Root canal therapy is performed when the pulp that is composed of nerves and blood vessels become infected or damaged.
 During a root canal therapy treatment, the pulp is removed and the area inside the tooth is cleaned and sealed.

 There is nothing to fear with root canal therapy.
 Most people realize the procedure is no more painful than having a filling replaced.
 Oftentimes, the discomfort of root canal treatment is in the period leading up to seeking treatment, rather than the procedure itself.

 The canals of the root travel from the tip of the tooth’s root to the pulp chamber.
-It’s only function is sensory–to determine the hot and cold nature of food and beverages.
+Its only function is sensory–to determine the hot and cold nature of food and beverages.
 If exposed, that’s where the pain and discomfort lie.

 Dental Pulp Removal

-- Bone loss around the tip of the root
+- Bone loss around the tip of the root.

 - Drainage problems extending outward from the root.
 This is where a hole in the tooth can lead to drainage of bacteria into the gums or cheek of the skin.

-- Swelling that may spread to other areas of the face, neck, or head
+- Swelling that may spread to other areas of the face, neck, or head.

 Once Dr. Martin has determined your need for root canal therapy, the road to excellent dental health begins.

-Our Champaign, IL Team is Here to Help You.
+Our Champaign, IL Team is Here to Help You

 If you’re suffering from pain due to tooth decay or an infection and are in need of a root canal, don’t postpone treatment any longer!
 Contact Dr. Martin in Champaign, IL for a consultation.
 Our dedicated dentist and team are to help you regain your dental health.
 Call us today to get started!